 The holidays are behind us, and perhaps you had some over-indulgence that made you feel not so great in your gut.
-You may be looking to start new healthy habits to improve your gut and overall health.
-I would love to offer my best tips to do this based on scientific evidence.
+Or, you may be looking to start new healthy habits to improve your gut and overall health.
+Let’s dive into five evidence-based strategies to improve or maximize your gut health.

 5 Ways to Love Your Gut in the New Year